The 9 Best Aerogarden Models (2021 Review)

 If you have a big table next to a blank wall, that’s a good spot for it too.
 It’s not the prettiest placement, but it saves you from bending over every time you have to harvest.

 This AeroGarden model is for a big family or even a small restaurant.
-You can get several of these units and stack them up for even more production, like a tower garden.
+You can get several of these units and stack them up for even more production, like a vertical garden.
 Plus, this is great for those that want to grow an assortment of plants but just want one setup for everything.

 The only thing you can’t grow is root veggies.
 You can germinate them here, but you have to transplant them.